Last updated on November 21st, 2020 at 03:03 pm

 Best time to visit Santorini

 Most people visit Santorini in summer.
-As we have visited Santorini in both summer and autumn / winter, we would absolutely suggest visiting Santorini in the off-season if you have the luxury of choice.
+As we have visited Santorini in both summer and during the off-season, we would absolutely suggest visiting Santorini in winter if you have the luxury of choice.

 While you might find that strange, we assure you that it’s better if you are after views, nature and hiking.
 Summers in Santorini can get uncomfortably hot, as the black volcanic rock attracts the sun rays.
 Most people wouldn’t really enjoy walking around for a long time in the peak heat of the day.